electrocucaracha/gw-tester/README.md

   - *PDN Gateway (P-GW):* This is the node that connects between the LTE network and the PDN.

+### LTE EPC Network Interfaces

+* **S1-U:** Interface for S1 user plane data for each bearer between the EnodeB and S-GW.
+Provides non guaranteed data delivery of user plane Protocol Data Units (PDUs).
+* **S1-MME:** Responsible for delivering signaling protocols between the EnodeB and the MME.
+Consists of a Stream Control Transmission Protocol (SCTP) over IP.
+The application signaling protocol is an S1-AP (Application Protocol).
+* **S11:** Interface defined between the MME and S-GW for EPS management.
+* **S5/S8:**: Provides user plane tunneling and tunnel management function between the S-GW and P-GW.
+It enables S-GW to connect to multiple P-GWs for providing different IP services to the UE.
+Also used for S-GW relocation associated with the UE mobility.
+In principle S5 and S8 is the same interface, the difference being that S8 is used when roaming between different operators while S5 is network internal.
+* **SGi:** Interface is used between P-GW and intranet or internet.

 ## Setup

 This project uses [Vagrant tool][2] for provisioning Virtual Machines